Kick Bad Guys Out! Conditionally Activated Anomaly Detection in Federated Learning with Zero-Knowledge Proof Verification: : Two-Staged Anomaly Detection

-In light of these constraints, we propose using only a segmental model instead of the entire model for reference.
-The selection of the segmental model follows the following criteria: \textit{i}) the selected fragment should sufficiently represent the full model while minimizing the fragment size, ideally using just one layer of the original reference model. \textit{ii}) the selection mechanism must be applicable to general cases in real-world systems and independent of specific data distributions or model structures.
-Note that such a layer is not required to contain the maximal information compared with other layers of the same reference model, but should be more ``informative'' than the majority of the other layers.
-We follow the terminology in~\cite{foolsgold} and name such layer as ``\textit{importance layer}''.
-Intuitively, we select the second-to-the-last layer as the importance layer, as it is close to the output layer and thus can retain substantial information.
-This method can reduce complexity effectively, especially for ZKP computation.
-As an example, the second-to-last layer of CNN contains only $7,936$ parameters, compared with $1,199,882$ of the entire model.
-The selection of the importance layer will be experimentally validated in \textbf{Exp 1} in \S\ref{sec:experiments}.
+To perform the detection efficiently, in both the cross-round detection and the cross-client detection, \name relies on \emph{importance layers}~\cite{foolsgold} of models, \textit{i}.\textit{e}., segmental representations of models rather than full model parameters, as references of full models in computation.
+Specifically, it employs the second-to-last layer, as it retains substantial model information.
+An importance layer must satisfy: \textit{i}) \textit{Representativeness}: capturing sufficient model information with minimal size (ideally a single layer of the original model), and \textit{ii}) \textit{Generalizability}: applicability across diverse data distributions and model architectures.
+We note that the importance layer is not required to contain the maximal information compared with other layers, but should be more \emph{informative} than the majority of the other layers.
+To improve the efficiency of computations, we select the second-to-last layer as the importance layer, as it retains substantial model information.
+We experimentally validate the effectiveness of importance layer in \textbf{Exp 1} in \S\ref{sec:experiments}.